 And Aidan Turner.

-We're a new generation of older ladies, brought up on punk and new romantics and Bananarama.
+We’re a new generation of older ladies, brought up on punk and new romantics and Bananarama.
 Gone are the days of housecoats and pearls and cauliflower perms.
-So lets have fashion that embraces that; fashion that shows us off, not hides us away; fashion that the 20-year-olds envy.
+So lets have fashion for the over-50s that embraces that; fashion that shows us off, not hides us away; fashion that the 20-year-olds envy.
 Fashion that shows us for the fabulous women we are.
 Jiggly bits and all.